elixir-lang/ex_doc/assets/README.md

-Additionally, in watch mode, the docs are built after every asset rebuild, meaning the only action required to check results after changing asset sources is to refresh/reload the browser or ePub reader.
+Additionally, in watch mode, the docs are built after every asset rebuild, meaning the only action required to check results after changing asset sources is to refresh/reload the browser or EPUB reader.

 ### `lint`